oskarsinger/hosinger/ideas.md

 Split the learning into epochs and make the epoch length a function of the data (or the data's heterogeneity model).

 ####Motivation
+* Might address the issue of a non-stationary distribution.

 ####Approach
+* Maybe it could come from some operator norm evaluation on our low-rank matrix factorization?

 ###Adaptive Regularization
 Make the regularization constants a function of the data (or the data's heterogeneity model).